watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Each SR segment endpoint node provides SRv6 Endpoint Behaviors, including Prefix/Adjacency segments, VPNs, and Binding Segments.

 Service Function Chaining (SFC) {{!RFC7665}} can be used in various scenarios (e.g. FW, IPS, IDS, NAT, and DPI).
-The SFC based on Segment Routing is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware functions.
+The SFC based on Segment Routing (SR) is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware functions.

 This document describes the architecture of SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network including resources and services.
 The document does not define any new protocol but defines an architecture for providing SFC with SR-aware functions that satisfy several requirements described in section 3.1.

 # Terminology
 ## Related RFCs and Internet-Drafts
 This document uses terminologies defined in the following documents:

+* {{!RFC5440}} describes the Path Computation Element Communication Protocol (PCEP) and defines the following terms: Path Computation Client (PCC), Path Computation Element (PCE), Traffic Engineering Database (TED).
+* {{!RFC7426}} describes the Software-Defined Networking layer architecture and defines the following terms: Forwarding Plane (FP), Control Plane (CP), Management Plane (MP), Application Plane (AP).
 * {{!RFC7665}} describes the SFC architecture and defines the following terms: SFC, SFC Proxy, service classification function, and SFC control plane.
 * {{!RFC8402}} describes the Segment Routing architecture and defines the following terms: Segment Routing (SR), SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, and SR controller.
+* {{!RFC8568}} describes open research challenges for network virtualization including ETSI NFV Framework and defines following terms: Virtualized Network Function (VNF), VNF manager.
 * {{!RFC8754}} describes the encoding of IPv6 segments in the SRH and defines the following terms: SR source node, transit node, and SR segment endpoint node.
 * {{!RFC8986}} describes the main SRv6 behaviors and defines the following terms: SRv6 SID function and SRv6 Endpoint behavior.
-* {{!RFC9256}} describes the SR Policy architecture.
+* {{!RFC9256}} describes the SR Policy architecture and defines the following terms: Headend, Color, Endpoint.
 * {{!RFC9522}} describes the principle of internet traffic engineering and defines the following terms: egress node, ingress node, metric, measurement methodology, provisioning, Quality of Service (QoS), Service Level Agreement (SLA), and Traffic-engineering system.
-* {{!I-D.draft-ietf-spring-sr-service-programming}} describes and defines the following terms: service segment, SR-aware service, SR-unaware Service, End.AS, End.AD and End.AM.
+* {{!I-D.draft-ietf-spring-sr-service-programming}} describes the SFC based on SR and defines the following terms: service segment, SR-aware service, SR-unaware Service, End.AS, End.AD and End.AM.

 ## Newly Defined Terminology
 The following terms are used in this document as defined below:

+* SFC Provisioning: to provide SFC as a service, deploy service segments to network functions, build SFC to satisfy a policy, and deploy to SR Source Node.
 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* SFC Provisioning: to provide SFC as a service, deploy service segments to network functions, build SFC to satisfy a policy, and deploy to SR Source Node.
+* Service Function Controller:
+* Service Function Manager:
+* Classification Rule Controller:

 ## Requirements Language
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Design Objectives and Requirements
 ## Objectives
 This architecture has the following objectives:

 * Simplicity